Defi-Bets/defi-bets-contracts/README.md

 yarn chain
 ```

 This command starts a local Ethereum network using Hardhat.
 The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `hardhat.config.ts`.
+The input parameters depending on the chain can be adjusted in `helper-hardhat-config.ts`

 3. On a second terminal, deploy the test contract: